 - Personally ask each broker to pledge and invest in RPAC.

 - Conduct peer-to-peer or office-to-office fundraising challenges.
 Healthy competition works!

-- Reach out to large brokers and seek their permission to sign them up for the Broker Involvement Program.
+- Reach out to large brokers and ask them to sign up for the Broker Involvement Program.

 - Provide advocacy content/information that is specifically targeted toward brokers’ business concerns, so they see the correlation and impact that the political process can have on their business and their profitability.
 Talk about issues they relate to such as sales tax on commissions, sign ordinances, restrictive building and zoning issues, etc.

 - Ask brokers to serve on the association’s government affairs or RPAC committees.
 If they are uninterested or unable, ask them to identify someone else from their firm to serve.

 - Work with the state association to create RPAC marketing pieces that show brokers what they get from their RPAC investment.